bbopt/nomad/doc/user_guide/source/Introduction.rst

 * Launch the execution at the command prompt OR from another executable system call.

 Users can find several examples provided in the installation package and described in this user guide to perform customization for their problems.
 The installation procedure is given in :ref:`installation`.
 New users should refer to :ref:`getting_started`.
 The most important instructions to use NOMAD are in :ref:'how_to_use_nomad'.
 In addition, tricks that may help solving specific problems and improve NOMAD efficiency are presented in :ref:`tricks_of_the_trade`.
-Advanced parameters and functionalities are presented in Section :ref:`advanced_functionalities`.
+Advanced parameters and functionalities are presented in :ref:`advanced_functionalities`.

 Supported platforms and environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 NOMAD source codes are in C++ and are identical for all supported platforms.
-See Section :ref:`installation` for details to obtain binaries from the source files.
+See :ref:`installation` for details to obtain binaries from the source files.

 Authors and fundings
 ^^^^^^^^^^^^^^^^^^^^